GoogleCloudDataproc/initialization-actions/hue/README.md

     ```

 3. Restart Oozie
-   1. Find the process number for the `org.apache.oozie.server.EmbeddedOozieServer  ps \-ef | grep oozie`
-   2. Kill the process by PID sudo kill \-9 \<PID\>
+   1. Stop the Oozie process with `sudo systemctl stop oozie.service` and if it doesn't stop successfully, then you can give this option to kill it with `kill -9`
-   3. Confirm that the process is not running:  `ps \-ef | grep oozie`
+   2. Confirm that the process is not running:  `ps \-ef | grep oozie`
-   4. Restart Oozie service `sudo systemctl restart oozie.service`
+   3. Restart Oozie service `sudo systemctl restart oozie.service`

 ****************************************************************************